justinrgarrard/world-of-naevis.net/docs/the_frontier/city_dwellers/index.md

 #### Magic

 City Dwellers do not use magic as Kindred do.
 They are neither wizards nor clerics, instead seeming to practice entirely distinct traditions of spellcraft.
-They are generally superior spellcasters, and nearly all are capable of using spell scrolls.
+They are generally superior spellcasters, and all are capable of using spell scrolls.

 #### Technology